VOX SOLID STATE RANGE - COMPONENT DATE CODES

 The code is a number for year, and a letter for month (skipping "I", as mentioned).

 Above, a detail from Supreme no. 1258.
 The code is 7M = December 1967.
-The power section of this amp, which is a standard JMI unit, was therefore finished off well after JMI had folded.
+The power section of this amp, which is a standard JMI unit, was either finished off by JMI in early 1968 (soldering on while still in the hands of the receiver), or by VSEL later in the year.

 WELWYN CEMENT RESISTORS